BLME, Bank Muamalat expand Islamic private banking in Malaysia

 "With wealth management continuing to be a strategic priority for BLME, this partnership was the natural next step," said chief executive Humphrey Percy.

-Bank Muamalat, owned by sovereign fund Khazanah and auto-to-property conglomerate DRB-Hicom Bhd (DRBM.KL), said the Islamic private banking platform could be ready within a year.
+Bank Muamalat, owned by sovereign fund Khazanah and auto-to-property conglomerate DRB-Hicom Bhd, said the Islamic private banking platform could be ready within a year.

 The agreement marks the firs foray in Asia for BLME, although a bank spokeswoman said there were no plans to apply for a banking license in Malaysia.